OBS Bitrate 6000 vs 8000 – What Actually Looks Better on Twitch? (2026)

 Final Verdict

 Set OBS to 6000 kbps for Twitch unless you’re a partner with reliable transcoding and solid upload.
 You’ll get good 1080p quality and fewer viewer issues.
+If your stream still looks bad after locking 6000, this is why: the problem is rarely “one more thousand kbps.”
 For full Twitch settings, see Best OBS Settings for Twitch and Best OBS Settings 2026.

 FAQ